Twin brother of Chicago Bears player electrocuted at Duke Energy substation in Wake County

 According to the Wake County Sheriff's Office, Tyrell was reported missing with the Raleigh Police Department on Saturday night after not returning home.

+Tarik tweeted that he had last been seen at Hero's Pub & Sandwich Shop on Friday night -- a five-minute drive from where his body was found.

-ABC11 breaking news crews spoke to Wake County Sheriff Gerald Baker at the scene on Sunday.
-The sheriff said North Carolina State Highway Patrol tried to initiate a traffic stop on Saturday before the person went missing.
+Wake County Sheriff Gerald Baker said North Carolina State Highway Patrol tried to initiate a traffic stop on Saturday before Tyrell went missing.

-"We believe at this point, it is connected to a missing person case being investigated by the Raleigh Police Department," Baker told ABC11.
+"We believe at this point, it is connected to a missing person case being investigated by the Raleigh Police Department," Baker said.

 Foul play is not suspected in the case.